 Lionel Levy soft-pedalled his technical assistance.
 "Of course, that gives me the right to say whether it is good or not," he added with an affectionate wink.

 "I pretend not to listen to him," Margaret admitted.
-"But I doe think about it, because he does see my work with fresh eyes and I often make a change later after I have thought about it.
+"But I do think about it, because he does see my work with fresh eyes and I often make a change later after I have thought about it.
 I find that the art world is divided into those who say 'never let anybody say anything about your work.
 It's too distracting and certainly never do what they say' and those who listen, think, and continue to learn and change and grow."

-We were talking in the Levy home in Mt. airy, a home that reflects the cosmopolitan tastes of the widely traveled Levys in ancient glass, Peruvian antiquities and Tanagra figurines, Hellenistic folk art found in graves that is more than two thousand years old.
+We were talking in the Levy home in Mt.
+Airy, a home that reflects the cosmopolitan tastes of the widely traveled Levys in ancient glass, Peruvian antiquities and Tanagra figurines, Hellenistic folk art found in graves that is more than two thousand years old.

 The family of Lionel Levy has been connected with the mechanical graphic arts for 80 years.
 Louis Edward Levy, Lionel's father was a vital part of the Philadelphia Jewish community.
-He was one fo the founders of HIAS and its president until the end of his life.
+He was one of the founders of HIAS and its president until the end of his life.
 It was then called the Association for the Protection of Jewish Immigrants.

 Lionel Levy is also an emeritus Director of HIAS, has been active in both Mikveh Israel and in the Hebrew Education Society, is the ex-president of Technion, is on the board of managers of the Franklin Institute and on the boards of both the Art Alliance and WHYY, the local educational TV station.